 Just like furnishing a new home, renting a warehouse takes time and planning to make the most of the space to meet your logistics operations needs.

 Setting up a warehouse is more than just stocking shelves with ecommerce inventory.
-A warehouse should be designed to optimize storage and streamline fulfillment workflows.
+A warehouse should be designed to optimise storage and streamline fulfilment workflows.

 Once you find the right warehouse, planning and designing the layout is a crucial first step as it will impact supply chain efficiency.

 4 processes to keep in mind when designing your warehouse layout